-The advice below describes general principles to consider when providing new roost spaces for bats.
+The advice below describes general principles to consider when providing new roost spaces for bats in a building, as opposed to providing roosts in the form of bat boxes.
 It does not provide sufficient information for mitigation when a roost is already present.
-Work on existing roosts should be covered by a Natural England EPS licence.
+Work on existing roosts should be covered by an EPS licence from the relevant Statutory Natural Conservation Body.

 Access, size of roost space and structure